MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Custom-XML-Part-Overview-for-Word-Report-Layouts.md

   - ru-ru
   - sv-se
 ---
-# Custom XML Part Overview for Word Report Layouts
+# Custom XML Part Overview for Word Report Layouts in Dynamics NAV
 Word report layouts are built on *custom XML parts*.
 A custom XML part is structured XML that represents the dataset of a [!INCLUDE[navnow](includes/navnow_md.md)] report.
 The custom XML part is used to map the data into a report when the report is run from a [!INCLUDE[navnow](includes/navnow_md.md)] client.

 ## XML Structure of Custom XML Part